 Any person travelling who is not directly connected with the University business for which the travel is being undertaken should pay for their costs at source.

-All claims for subsistence must be supported by original receipts or vouchers.
+All claims for subsistence must be supported by electronic copies, original receipts or vouchers.
 The general principles of reasonableness and economy combined with efficient working practices must be applied.
 Wherever possible hotels should be booked in advance through the University’s approved travel management company, please contact Purchasing Services for advice on this if needed.

 Except in exceptional circumstances, and then only with the prior agreement of the Head of Department, the costs of overnight accommodation in local hotels or guest houses will not be reimbursed from University funds.